unicframework/docs/Installation.md

 php -S localhost:8080 index.php
 ```

-  That's it, in the Unic web framework there is nothing to configure and setup. it's always ready to go.
+  That's it, in the unic web framework there is nothing to configure and setup.
+It's always ready to go.

 ### Install with composer